-In addition to potential variations in state appropriation funding, the University is subject to declines in general economic conditions in the United States and, specifically, the State of Alabama.
 The University has fortunately not faced decreases in its appropriation in recent years, but annual increases in mandatory costs such as health insurance and retirement contributions may sometimes outpace the growth of the appropriation.
 The University also continues to attract federal grant revenue, and this represents an important funding component for the University's research and outreach efforts.
 The outcome of the federal budget process has important ramifications for the University's research budget, particularly in the current environment where there is the potential for reductions in federal grants awarded nationally.

-Weakening of the economy could have a potential negative impact on the University's enrollment, and extramural funding.
+Weakening of the economy, as has been seen resulting from the pandemic, could have a potential negative impact on the University's enrollment, and extramural funding.
 However, management believes that the University will continue its high level of excellence in service to students, sponsors, the State of Alabama, and other constituents.
-Additionally, as previously discussed, we continue to focus on enhancing the University's residential offerings, and combined with our competitive tuition pricing, and quality academic offering and student experience, our anticipation is sustained upward pressure on enrollment.
+Additionally, as previously discussed, we continue to focus on enhancing the University's offerings, and combined with our competitive tuition pricing, and quality academic offering and student experience, our anticipation is we should be able to maintain existing enrollment levels, albeit in a potentially remote or hybrid instruction delivery manner, driven by the pandemic.

-The need to continue to repair, retrofit or replace inoperable and inefficient infrastructure across campus, while investing in new technology, is a large challenge facing the University in the years to come.
-During fiscal year 2019, and in future years, the University will continue to invest heavily in essential infrastructure such as roofs, paving of deteriorated roads and parking lots, life and safety, and mechanical and HVAC systems across the campus.
-As part of our strategic plan, we have created an action plan, and several projects have already been completed, but major ongoing investments will still be required in the future in order to realize all tenets of the plan.
+The need to continue to repair, retrofit or replace inoperable and inefficient infrastructure across campus, while investing in new technology, is a challenge facing the University, which is has continued to consistently take steps to address.
+The University is investing heavily in essential infrastructure such as roofs, paving of deteriorated roads and parking lots, life and safety, and mechanical and HVAC systems across the campus.
+As part of our strategic plan, there is an action plan, and significant progress has been made, but this will need to be sustained in future years in order for the University to be successful.

-Other than the issues presented above, University administration is not aware of any other currently known facts, decisions, or conditions that are expected to have a significant effect on the University's financial position or results of operations during the fiscal year 2018, beyond those unknown variables having a global effect on virtually all types of business operations.
+Other than the issues presented above, University administration is not aware of any other currently known facts, decisions, or conditions that are expected to have a significant effect on the University's financial position or results of operations during the fiscal year 2021, beyond those unknown variables having a global effect on virtually all types of business operations.